ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 })
 ```

-By setting the `SPA` option to `true`, the form will not send anything to the server.
-Instead, the client-side [validators](/concepts/client-validation) option will determine the success or failure of the "client-posted" form, which will trigger the [event chain](/concepts/events), and the result will be most conveniently consumed in `onUpdate`.
+By setting the `SPA` option to `true`, the form won't be sent to the server when submitted.
+Instead, the client-side [validators](/concepts/client-validation) option will determine the success or failure of the form, which will trigger the [event chain](/concepts/events), and the result will be most conveniently consumed in `onUpdate`.

 > Remember that `use:enhance` must be added to the form for SPA to work!